decentralized-identity/presentation-exchange/spec/spec.md

 present, the `filter` property ****MUST**** also be present.

-:::note The inclusion of the `predicate` property indicates that the [[def:Holder]] returns a boolean, rather than a value returned from evaluation of the [JSONPath](https://goessner.net/articles/JsonPath/) string expressions in the `path` array.
+:::note The inclusion of the `predicate` property indicates that the [[ref:Holder]] returns a boolean, rather than a value returned from evaluation of the [JSONPath](https://goessner.net/articles/JsonPath/) string expressions in the `path` array.
 The boolean returned is the result of using the `filter` property's
 [JSON Schema](https://json-schema.org/specification.html)
 descriptors against the evaluated value.
-Exclusion of the `predicate` property indicates that the [[def:Conformant Consumer]] returns the value returned from evaluation of the [JSONPath](https://goessner.net/articles/JsonPath/) string expressions in the `path` array.
+Exclusion of the `predicate` property indicates that the [[ref:Conformant Consumer]] returns the value returned from evaluation of the [JSONPath](https://goessner.net/articles/JsonPath/) string expressions in the `path` array.